ahjd-sigma/AhjdHolos/README.md

 ### 3. Manual/Local Alternative
 If you prefer, you can still build AhjdHolos locally and add the jar to your project as described below.

 ---

+## JitPack Troubleshooting
+- **401 Unauthorized:** Make sure your GitHub repo is public.
+- **Build errors:** Go to [JitPack Build Log](https://jitpack.io/#ahjd-sigma/AhjdHolos) and check for errors.
+You must have a valid `pom.xml` or `build.gradle` at the root.
+- **Version not found:** Make sure you have created a release or tag in GitHub and triggered a build on JitPack.
+- **Force Maven/Gradle to retry:**
+    - Maven: `mvn dependency:purge-local-repository -DmanualInclude="com.github.ahjd-sigma:AhjdHolos" -DreResolve=false`
+    - Gradle: `./gradlew --refresh-dependencies`

+---